 We should all be familiar with our own prenatal histories, not just because it is so fascinating, but because we might save an unborn child ourselves one day with this timeline of fetal development.

 The pro-abortionists clearly know this.
-When pro-lifers put up posters or billboards depicting living unborn children in a public place, abortion advocates often loudly object and even vandalize the displays.
+When pro0lifers put up posters or billboards depicting living unborn children in a public place, abortion advocates often loudly object and even vandalize the displays.
 Also, in those rare instances when abortion advocates debate pro-lifers, they try their best to censor such images of ultrasounds.
 For example, third-trimester abortionist Warren Hern has written, “We respond to all requests from schools for educational presentations concerning abortion.
 If the sponsors want both sides presented, however, the presentations must be made on different occasions.
-We insist that visual aid materials not be presented by either side.”4
+We insist that visual aid materials not be present by either side.”

 Regarding ultrasonography, pro-abortionist Sarah Ackley said, “The anti-abortion movement can, with little effort, marshal such images as evidence of fetal personhood.
-With no comparably powerful set of imagery at its disposal thus far, the abortion-rights movement will likely remain on the defensive with respect to questions of fetal personhood.”
+With no comparably powerful set of imagery at its disposal thus far, the abortion-rights movements will likely remain on the defensive with respect to questions of fetal personhood.”4

 Preborn children can be the pro-life movement’s most eloquent messengers – but only if we are their voice.